ibm-cloud-docs/Cloudant/api/document.md

 -------|-------------------------|------------------|---------
 `docs` | Bulk Documents Document | Array of objects | no {: caption="Table 2.
 Basic bulk request structure" caption-side="top"}

+Avoid using the `new_edits` field.
+By default, if there are conflicts, document updates fail and return an error to the client.
+However, this option applies document revisions without checking for conflicts, so it is very easy to accidentally end up with a large number of conflicts.
+{: note}

 Each `docs` array object has the following structure: